reza-mirjahanian/awesome-blockchain/celestia/glossary/a.md

 ## Validity proof
 A type of cryptographic proof that can be used to attest to the validity of a state transition.

+## Validium
+A type of zero-knowledge rollup that posts its data off-chain rather than to its parent chain.

+## Volition
+A zero-knowledge rollup with options for both on-chain and off-chain data availability.